igrishaev/whew/README.md

 ### For & Map

 The `for` macro acts like the standard `for` but wraps each body expression into a future.
-The result is a future holding all dereferenced values.
-Here is how we collect data for given codes:
+The result is a future holding all completed values.
+Here is how we collect responses for given codes:

 ~~~clojure
 @($/for [code [100 101 200 201 202 500]]